-To enable or disable a device, highlight the item and press .
-Enabled items appear as white and display a small triangle to the left; disabled items appear blue or dimmed without a triangle.
+- To enable or disable a device, highlight the item and press .
+Enabled items appear as white and display a small triangle to the left; disabled items appear blue or dimmed without a triangle. - To reorder a device in the list, highlight the device and then press or (not case-sensitive) to move the highlighted device up or down.